 Ever wondered how many people visit your website?
 Or where they come from?
-Google Analytics 4 (GA4) has all the answers, but many find it tricky to set up.
+Google Analytics 4, or GA4, gives you clear answers you can use right away.

-In this guide, I’ll show you how to add Google Analytics to your website, no matter what platform you’re using.
-You’ll learn how to set it up, what it can do for you, and how to start getting valuable insights about your visitors.
+In this guide, I’ll show you how to add Google Analytics to your website.
+You’ll see how to set it up, what it helps you track, and how to use the data to improve your site.

 Why Add Google Analytics to Your Website?